RuntimeRuntime/LeetcodeSolutions/single-number/README.md

 	<li><code>-3 * 10<sup>4</sup> &lt;= nums[i] &lt;= 3 * 10<sup>4</sup></code></li>
 	<li>Each element in the array appears twice except for one element which appears only once.</li>
 </ul>

+<p><strong> Notes on solution:</strong></p>
+<p>Tried to do this using a hash table for practice.
+Not the quickest solution but different to what Id normaly do.
+Was interesting trying to figure out a way to get the key from the value</p>

 </div>